bbmokhtari/django-translations/docs/reference/context.rst

       Initiates a :class:`~translations.context.Context` with an entity and some relations of it.

-      Processes the entity and the relations of it and defines them as the purview of the :class:`~translations.context.Context`.
+      Processes the entity and the relations of it and defines them as the :class:`~translations.context.Context`\ 's purview.

       :param entity: The entity to use in the context.
       :type entity: ~django.db.models.Model or